 In short, give that man and anyone else in this life the same grace God gives you.

-and stop putting these leaders on a pedestal. they’re human just like me and you.
+and stop putting these leaders on a pedestal. yes, with great power comes great responsibility, but ultimately, they’re human just like me and you.

 That’s it and that’s all.